wp-plugins/ultimate-faqs/readme.txt

 8. All answers displayed in the 'list' FAQ mode

 == Changelog ==
+= 1.1.0 =
+- Added 'display_all_answers' as a shortcode attribute, so some pages can have all answers displayed and others can have the started list style
+- Fixed an option mistake

+= 1.1.0 =
+- Added new premium display styles
+- Added an autocomplete titles option for the AJAX search shortcode
+- Added more styling options to customize new display styles
+- Added an option to add a 'Back to Top' link to each FAQ post
+- Fixed a reveal error with non-accordion display and no effect selected

 = 1.0.9 =
 - Added some CSS classes in preparation for an upcoming large CSS/styling update